yv1es/MRMapper/README.md

 1. Clone this repository to your local machine.
 2. Open a terminal and navigate to the `MRMapper/core` folder.
-3. Execute the provided batch script: `build.bat` to build the Docker image named `mrmapper`.
+3. Execute the provided batch script: `build.bat` to build the Docker image named `mrmapper-image`.
 Please note that the image will require approximately 13 GB of disk space, and the build process can take up to an hour.

 ### Camera Control
 The camera control scripts, responsible for managing the RealSense camera, run directly on the host system.
 To set up the necessary environment and install dependencies, follow these steps: